maarten-pennings/Tapuino/firmware/readme.md

 ## My findings

 - The UI also has a COMMAND_SELECT_LONG and COMMAND_ABORT_LONG.
-  They are especially relevant in manual filename entry.
+  They are especially relevant in manual filename entry (for SAVE)

   - Short SELECT means start editing next character.
   - Long SELECT means select character, stop entering characters, start recording the file.